ikmb/exome-seq/docs/installation.md

 nextflow run ikmb/exome-seq -c my.config --build_references --assembly GRCh38_no_alt --outdir /path/to/outdir --tools vep
 ```

-You only have to do this for one of the assemblies, as the VEP cache is the same for all possible assembly versions.
+You only have to do this for one of the assemblies, as the VEP cache is the same for all supported assembly versions.

 ### VEP reference files

 Apart from the cache and plugin directory, VEP accepts additional reference files that can be used to annotate variants.
 These can be set in your local config file, although we cannot provide information on how to create them.
-Some information is available from the EnsEMBL VEP [plugin](https://github.com/Ensembl/VEP_plugins) code.
+Some support is available from the EnsEMBL VEP [plugin](https://github.com/Ensembl/VEP_plugins) code.

 - `dbnsfp_db`
 - `spliceai_fields`